Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Experiments

 \textbf{SUTD-TrafficQA}.
 This dataset consists of 62,535 QA pairs and 10,090 videos collected from traffic scenes.
 There are six challenging reasoning tasks including basic understanding, event forecasting, reverse reasoning, counterfactual inference, introspection and attribution analysis.
 The basic understanding task is to perceive and understand traffic scenarios at the basic level.
 The event forecasting task is to infer future events based on observed videos, and the forecasting questions query about the outcome of the current situation.
 The reverse reasoning task is to ask about the events that have happened before the start of a video.
 The counterfactual inference task queries the consequent outcomes of certain hypothesis that do not occur.
 The introspection task is to test if models can provide preventive advice that could have been taken to avoid traffic accidents.
 The attribution task seeks the explanation about the causes of traffic events and infer the underlying factors.

 \textbf{TGIF-QA}.
 This dataset has 165K QA pairs collected from 72K animated GIFs.
 It has four tasks: repetition count, repeating action, state transition, and frame QA.
 Repetition count is a counting task that requires a model to count the number of repetitions of an action.
-Repetition action and state transition are multi-choice tasks with $5$ optional answers.
-FrameQA is an open-ended task with a pre-defined answer set, which can be answered from a single video frame.
+Repetition action and state transition are multiple-choice tasks with $5$ optional answers.
+FrameQA is an open-ended task with a predefined answer set, which can be answered from a single video frame.
 Table \ref{Table1} shows the statistics of the TGIF-QA dataset.

 \textbf{MSVD-QA}.
-This dataset is created from the Microsoft Research Video Description Corpus \cite{chen2011collecting} that is widely used in the video captioning task.
+This dataset is created from the Microsoft Research Video Description Corpus \cite{chen2011collecting}, which is widely used in the video captioning task.
 It consists of 50,505 algorithm-generated question-answer pairs and 1,970 trimmed video clips.
-Each video is approximately 10 seconds.
-It contains five question types: What, Who, How, When, and Where.
-The dataset is an open-ended task and divided into three splits: training, validation, and test.
+Each video lasts approximately 10 seconds.
+It contains five questions types: What, Who, How, When, and Where.
 The statistics of the MSVD-QA dataset are presented in Table \ref{Table2}.

 \textbf{MSRVTT-QA}.
-This dataset is a larger dataset with more complex scenes, which is constructed from the MSRVTT dataset \cite{xu2016msr}.
+This larger dataset contains more complex scenes constructed from the MSRVTT \cite{xu2016msr}.
 It contains 10,000 trimmed video clips of approximately 15 seconds each.
-A total of 243,680 question-answer paris contained in this dataset are automatically generated by the NLP algorithm.
+A total of 243,680 question-answer pairs contained in this dataset are automatically generated by the NLP algorithm.
 The dataset contains five question types: What, Who, How, When, and Where.
-The dataset is an open-ended task and divided into three splits: training, validation, and test.
 The statistics of the MSRVTT-QA dataset are presented in Table \ref{Table3}.